Properties of stepwise parameter estimation in high-dimensional vine copulas: Introduction

 Our main contribution is to provide theoretical results for the sequential estimator by \citet{Aas2009} when $p \to \infty$.
 The necessary background on (vine) copulas is presented in \cref{sec:background}.
 In \cref{sec:TheoResults}, we establish consistency and asymptotic normality of the sequential estimator, including both parametric and nonparametric estimation of the margins and a discussion of the required assumptions.
 Although our primary motivation lies in the estimation of parametric, simplified vines, the results are also applicable to non-simplified vines and nonparametric approaches involving splines for example.
 Moreover, the results are not specific to vine copulas and can also be applied to other sequential procedures as well as general estimation problems.
-Some of the assumptions are examined numerically in \cref{sec:ValAssump}.
 The theoretical results are complemented by a simulation study in \cref{sec:Sim}.
 The article concludes with a discussion and some final remarks in \cref{sec:conclusion}.
-All proofs can be found in the Appendix.
+All proofs can be found in the Appendix, while the supplement contains both additional theoretical considerations and a numerical validation of the assumptions as well as additional figures for the simulation study.